benmaier/netwulf/README.md

 * Python 3.6
 * Python 3.7

+So far, the package's functionality was tested on Mac OS X, several Linux distributions and Windows NT.
+Windows support cannot be guaranteed as we do not have constant access to machines with this OS.

 ## Dependencies

 `netwulf` directly depends on the following packages which will be installed by `pip` during the installation process